Facebook Ads Complete Guide 2021. Ultimate Guide To Facebook Ads Campaigns

 Let’s dive in!

-If you’ve not been through the introduction to CBO, there are a few things you need to recap on:
+If you’ve not been through the introduction to CBO, there are a few things you need to recap:

-- CBO is a learning system and is different from ABO (Ad set budget optimization) – the decisions made on which audiences and ads focus on adapting during the day.
+- CBO is a learning system different from ABO (Ad set budget optimization) – the decisions made on which audiences and ads focus on adapting during the day.

-- If you’re constantly using a single CBO for testing and scaling, pausing out ad sets and ads as your testing cycles end, this causes issues with the ML (machine learning) – the clever nerdy stuff that Facebook implement to help you achieve your goals.
+- Suppose you constantly use a single CBO for testing and scaling, pausing ad sets and ads as your testing cycles end.
+In that case, this causes issues with ML (machine learning) – the clever nerdy stuff that Facebook implements to help you achieve your goals.

 - CBO gets better over time, with stability – meaning the fewer edits you make on ad sets and ads, the better the CBO learning algorithm becomes.
-Stability on average should be there within 5-10 days but it highly depends on the various factors I cover below.
+Strength, on average, should be there within 5-10 days, but it highly depends on the factors I cover below.

-- CBO does not completely, yet, replace the need for ad and ad set level optimization to pause/replace bad performance.
+- CBO does not entirely replace the need for ad and ad set-level optimization to pause/replace bad performance.

-- CBO gives faster results with qualified ad sets and ads – which means if they are pre-tested as ‘working’ then you’ll get stability and strong results faster.
+- CBO gives faster results with qualified ad sets and ads – if they are pre-tested as ‘working’, you’ll get stability and strong results faster.

 NOTE: Campaigns with smaller budgets (below $200 daily) with Ad Set Budget Optimization (ABO) provide better results faster and are more stable